Faculty & Staff Contacts

 Office: BT 656

-Shari Moore is an established and experienced HR leader with an extensive track record as an HR Executive.
-Currently, Shari is the Vice President, HR Business Partners at RMS, where she leads the development and implementation of human capital strategies focused on unleashing people and organizational capability necessary to scale.
-In her previous roles she has been SVP and CHRO for Jasper, VP of HR Product Operations at NetApp and VP of Human Resources at Hitachi Data Systems.
-As an alumni of Cal Poly, she serves on the Deans Advisory council and has also taught part-time at Golden Gate University.
-Shari earned a Bachelor of Science degree in Business Administration, concentrating in accounting, from Cal Poly and earned an MBA from Yale University.
-She holds multiple certifications in HR including SHRM –SCP, Global Professional in Human Resources, and Senior Professional in Human Resources.
+Shari Moore is an established and experienced HR leader with an extensive track record as an HR executive.
+Currently, Shari is the HR Director/Head of HR for Advocates for Life Skills & Opportunity in Portland, Oregon.
+In her previous roles she has been Senior Associate Director of HR at Stanford University, Vice President and CPO at the Institute on Aging in San Francisco, Vice President, HR Business Partners at RMS, SVP and CHRO for Jasper, VP of HR for Product Operations at NetApp, VP of HR for Global Sales, Support and Services at Hitachi Data Systems and VP of HR and Administration for Performant Financial Corporation.
+She served for seven years on the Dean's Advisory Council at Cal Poly and five years on the Board of the Bay Area Women's Sports Initiative.
+She has also taught part-time at Golden Gate University in the MS in HR program.
+Shari earned a Bachelor of Science degree in Business Administration, concentrating in Accounting, from Cal Poly and an MBA from Yale University.
+She holds multiple certifications in HR including SHRM–SCP, Senior Professional in Human Resources and Prosci Change Management.

 Elizabeth Mullen, Assistant Professor